flemingsyaifullah/loginapp/README.md

 **NOTES :

-Firebase project credential file `"firebase-account.json"` you can find at folder `loginapp/packages/shared/config`
+Firebase project private key sent separately at the email.
+Put inside backend-repo folder

-- firestoreAccount section : to access Firestore user collection
-- firebaseAuthAccount section : to access Firebase auth when login/register/logout at login form
-- backendApi section : backend endpoint url for turborepo and emulator

-(better use your own firebase project credential)

-Default port use for emulator can find at backend-repo/firebase.json
+Default port use for emulator can find at loginapp/apps/backend-repo/firebase.json

 ```json
 {